santoshhinduja-15/Online-Quiz/README.md

 - Bootstrap Icons
 - JavaScript (ES6)

-Perfect!
-Below is the **ready-to-paste section** for your `README.md` file under the **"How to Run Locally"** heading — clean formatting, clear instructions, and suitable for GitHub.

 # How to Run Locally
 1. Clone or Download the Repository
 Option A: Clone using Git